 Court Records are considered public records, so they are accessible to anyone who requests them.
 Court Records include a case file that contains a docket and all of the filings and documents filed in your case.
 You are able to access the court records on their website, or at Clerk of Court where the case was filed.

 Each and every state maintains records of people’s criminal background.
 These online databases are all connected and you can track criminal histories from another state.
-Go to the Hyde County Courthouse and check in person, or check online.
+Go to the Hyde County Courthouse and check in person or you can check online.
 It helps to know the county, and if it was in a completely different state, you may have to pay a fee for a more intensive search.

 A criminal history search you will be able to get a listing of all the arrests, charges, or convictions for the following crimes: